fernandezfran/galpynostatic/docs/source/index.rst

 Contact
 -------

-You can contact me if you have any questions at ffernandev@gmail.com
+If you have any questions, you can contact me at ffernandev@gmail.com

 Contents